-A snapshot of a mabl branch (master or any other branch) is the collection of test versions that exist in a workspace when the snapshot is created.
-It is a way to freeze the state of your tests at a certain point in time.
-While test branches enable you to make isolated changes to tests, snapshots enable you to pin specific test changes to a mabl environment.
+A snapshot of a mabl branch (master or any other branch) is a collection of test versions that exist in a workspace when the snapshot is created.
+In other words, it is a way to freeze the state of your tests and flows at a certain point in time.
+While development branches enable you to make isolated changes to tests, snapshots enable you to pin a consistent version of tests and flows to a mabl environment.

 If an environment is configured to use a snapshot, mabl will run the version of tests that was the latest when the snapshot was created for plan runs in that environment.
 In other words, mabl will use the snapshot version by default whether you run the plan on a schedule, ad hoc (by clicking on the "Run plan" button), or via the deployment events API.

 mabl deployments create command with the

-mabl deployments create -k [api-key] -p [app-id] -e [env-id] --snapshot-from [branch_name or environment_id]
+mabl deployments create -k [api-key] -a [app-id] -e [env-id] --snapshot-from [branch_name or environment_id]

-To create or update the snapshot for an environment, you must specify an environment ID and an existing mabl branch name (e.g. new_feature, master, etc) or an environment ID.
-The main case for creating a snapshot from an environment ID is when you are promoting test changes from an environment with a snapshot to another environment with a snapshot and you don't want to use the latest test versions for a branch such as master.
+- Creating a snapshot from environment ID: The main case for this option is when you are promoting test changes from an environment with a snapshot to another environment with a snapshot and you don't want to use the latest test versions for a branch such as master.

 - Creating a snapshot from a branch: There is no need to merge a branch into master in order to snapshot its latest test version for a given environment.

-You can also see which version of a test has been snapshotted by going to the the test details and looking under the change history tab.
+You can also see which version of a test has been snapshotted by going to the test details and looking under the change history tab.